imgk/shadow/README.md

     // example: outbound and (ip ? true : ipv6.DstAddr != 2001:AEDE:5678::1234 and ipv6.DstAddr != 2001:4860:4860::8888)
     "FilterString": "outbound and (ip ? ip.DstAddr != 1.2.3.4 and ip.DstAddr != 1.1.1.1 : true)",

+    // windivert only
-    // if true, IPs in this list will be proxied
+    // IPs in this list will be proxied
-    // if false, IPs in this list will be bypassed "IPRules": {
-        "Mode": true,
+    "IPRules": {
-        "IPCIDR": [
+        "Proxy": [
-            "44.44.0.0/16",
-            "91.108.8.0"
+            "198.18.0.0/16",
+            "8.8.8.8"
         ]
     },

-    // windows only
+    // windivert only
-    // if true, programs in this list will be proxied
-    // if false, programs in this list will be bypassed "AppRules": {
+    // programs in this list will be proxied "AppRules": {
-        "Mode": true,
-        "Programs":[
+        "Proxy":[
             "git.exe"
         ]
     },

     // Fake IP mode
+    // shadow will hijack all UDP dns queries
+    // except IPs with prefix of 198.18
-    // domains in proxy list will be given a fake ip: 44.44.X.Y
+    // domains in proxy list will be given a fake ip: 198.18.X.Y
     // and packets to these domains will be proxied "DomainRules": {
         "Proxy": [